 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Sioux City and nearby
+Top Coworking Space in Sioux City and Nearby

 During the 18th Century Sioux City was a Spanish and French fur trappers haven with the first steamboat arriving in 1856 complete with pre-framed houses for the settlers to erect.
 Several small factories were attracted to Sioux City in 1868 when the railroad came through and a large meat packing facility led to a thriving livestock industry for the town.
 The Floyd River flooded the town in 1892 and during the years of World War II, the United States Army set up Sioux City Army Air Base.
 Today the town builds its economy on its utilitarian roots of culture, the arts and preserving its natural surrounding landscape.